Green School History and Founders

 John Hardy, a Canadian art student who was as creative as he was intuitive, made his way to Bali in 1975.
 Intrigued by the Balinese craft traditions, he settled there and began producing jewellery with local artisans.
 Cynthia, an American who would years later become his wife and business partner, arrived in Bali in 1982, as a stopover on a round-the-world trip while she was considering attending law school at Berkeley.
 She stayed in Bali and started a small jewellery business of her own, which, owing to her talents in analysis and logistics, became successful in its own right.
 This right-brain, left-brain pair was destined for one another, and in 1989, their professional collaboration turned out to be magical.

-Like everything else in John and Cynthia’s life, it became their mission to share with others the educational benefits that they were fortunate enough to provide their children, and Green School is the realization of that vision.
+It became their mission to share with others the educational benefits that they were fortunate enough to provide their children, and Green School is the realization of that vision.

 Back to General